RESOURCES FOR HELPING PETS

 - ASPCA Pet Care Information

-- Humane Society of the United States Pet Resources
+- Humane Society of the United States Cat Care Resources

-- Best Friends Animal Society Pet Care Library
+- Best Friends Animal Society Pet Care Resources

 Reasons NOT to Declaw